 Energy and Sustainability

 We're taking steps to "go green."
 That means our schools and district departments are working to be wise stewards of our resources.
-Learn how we are being energy smart--and how you can do your part.
+Learn how we are becoming a more sustainable district--and how you can do your part.

 Adams 12 Five Star Schools will develop sustainable practices in our schools and community that will benefit future generations.
 This will be accomplished through environmental stewardship and education, leaving a smaller footprint on the world.